claire-tran/Question2/README.md

 - maxRetry: times to retry if fails to send sms
 - maxDailyOTP: max sms can be sent in one day
 - maxDailyOTPForANumber: max sms can be sent in one day to a phone number
+- senderName: your name
+- receiverPhoneNumber: phone number of the receiver